2025-26 Edition

 Honors seminar examining the intersection of race, sports, and media in everyday U.S. popular culture (film, TV, advertising, gaming, social media) and political culture.

-Restriction: Campuswide Honors Collegium students only.
+Restrictions: Campuswide Honors Collegium only.

-(IV and VII ).
+(IV and VII.)

 FLM&MDA 85.
 Introduction to Film and Visual Analysis.
 4 Units.

 Introduces the language and techniques of visual and film analysis.
 Teaches students to analyze the moving image; emphasize framing, camera movement, and sound; and conveys how editing produces meaning, reproduces historical ideologies, fosters or disrupts narrative, and cues spectators.
-Materials fee.
+Materials Fee

 Prerequisite: Satisfaction of the UC Entry Level Writing requirement.